-The maximum number of working hours in a week is 48 hours.
+The maximum number of working hours per week is 48 hours.
 The daily limit of working hours is nine hours including breaks.
 No work period can exceed six hours before an interval for the rest of at least one hour is granted, or it should not exceed five hours before an interval for rest of at least half an hour, or for more than eight hours before at least two such intervals have been granted.

-If a worker works for more than nine hours in any day or for more than 48 hours in any week, they are entitled in respect of the overtime worked to be paid at the rate of twice their ordinary rate of pay.
+If a worker works more than nine hours in any day or more than 48 hours in any week, they are entitled in respect of the overtime worked to be paid at the rate of twice their ordinary rate of pay.

 A probationer is defined as a workman who is provisionally employed to fill a permanent vacancy in a post and has not completed three months of service therein.
-No probationer is entitled to any notice if their services are terminated by the employer, nor is any such workman required to give any notice or pay wages in lieu thereof to the employer if they leave employments of their own accord.
+No probationer is entitled to any notice if their services are terminated by the employer, nor is any such workman required to give any notice or pay wages in lieu thereof to the employer if they leave employment of their own accord.